electronicsleep/AnsibleTools/README.md

 #### Best Practices

 Use --check
 Use --syntax-check
 Use --list-hosts

 #### Troubleshooting

-Make sure Python is installed on target hosts
+Ensure Python is installed on target hosts

 #### Resources